Ethnic Studies

 Kim Cameron-Dominguez.
 Assistant professor of anthropology.
 Race/ethnicity, gender, affect theory, work and mobilities, urban/place-centered ethnography, discourse theory, U.S. and Latin America, Black diasporic populations.
 PhD 2018, MA 2006 University of California at Santa Cruz.
 BA 2004 Mount Holyoke College.

 Kundai V. Chirindo.
-Associate professor of rhetoric and media studies, chair of the Department of Rhetoric and Media Studies, director of general education.
+Associate professor of rhetoric and media studies and department chair, director of general education.
 Rhetoric, culture, and hermeneutics; Africa in the public imaginary; rhetoric and postcolonial theory.
 PhD 2012 University of Kansas.
 MA 2008, BA 2004 Bethel University.

 Kristin Fujie.
-Associate professor of English, chair of the department of English.
-19th- and 20th-century American literature, modernism.
+Associate professor of English and department chair.
+19th- and 20th-Century American Literature, Modernism.
 PhD 2010, BA 1997 University of California at Berkeley.

 Matthew N. Johnston.
-Associate professor of art history, director of the Latin American and Latino Studies Program.
-Modern art history.
+Associate professor of art history.
+Modern Art History.
 PhD 2004, MA 1994 University of Chicago.
 BA 1992 Yale University.

 Sidra Kamran.
 Assistant professor of sociology.
 Gender and Sexuality, Digital Culture, Social Inequality, Qualitative Methods, Sociology of Work, Global Social Theory.
 PhD 2022, MA 2015 The New School.
 BS 2011 University of Lahore.

 Dawn Odell.
-Associate professor of art history.
-Early modern East Asian and European art history.
+Professor of art history.
+Early Modern East Asian and European Art History.
 PhD 2003 University of Chicago.
 MA 1992 Harvard University.
 BA 1986 Carleton College.

 Bruce M. Podobnik.
 Associate professor of sociology.
 Environmental sociology, social theory, mixed methods, the sociocultural dimensions of activism, the social roots of happiness.
 PhD 2000, MA 1994 Johns Hopkins University.
 BA 1991 University of California at Santa Cruz.